MathFerret1013/Supercluster/README.md

 * **Correctness:** I am a mathematician.
 Machine Learning is just mathematics.
 Mathematics must be correct, hence **all** algorithms are rigoursly unit tested.
 * **Documentation:**  I strive for super-thourogh documentation.
 Admittely at this stage it is hard to keep up.
 But after release 1.1.
 I will redocument the code base.
 * **Quality:** Thourough commenting, style-cop compliance, and following good software design principles.
 Mathematicians have been writting bad code for too long.
 This stops now.
 Quality is as important as correctness.
+* **Approriate Efficeny:** Code is optimized where it **needs** to be optimized.
+Let's be honest.
+This is C#.
+I can't compete with C++, but more and more people are using high-level languages for data-science.
+When an optimization can drastically improve performance (e.g., using k-d-trees, multi-threading) I optimize.
+When optimization complicates the code for a 1% speed increase, I don't.

 ###Algorithms